QUAY17/Stock-Bought/README.md

-# SWE-326 Stock Bought Python Project
+# Stock Bought: Python Stock Trading Project

 The motivation for this project follows an entry-level consumer’s desire to begin their investment venture and broaden their financial horizons.
 Specifically, the project involves, and was incited by,